danielchg/filesorganizer/README.md

 ## Development

-In order to build it just run `make build` from the root folder of this repo.
+In order to build it just run `make` from the root folder of this repo.

-Also there is the `.vscode/launch.json` with the config to debug it using VSCode.
+Also there is a `.vscode/launch.json` file with the config to debug it using VSCode.

 ## TODO

 * Add unit tests.
-* Add Go routines to improve the performance.
 * Use Cobra framework instead of just `flags`.